Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 where is some constant.

-In an arbitrary reference frame we should specify the
+an arbitrary reference frame we should specify the obtained expressions, since

 ,